 Fourth stop on our Régiontrip: Brittany!

 I have to be honest with you, having grown up between Brittany and Mayenne, I’m not at all impartial about this region!
-I’m fully committed to it!
+I’ll admit it!
+I hope this article will make you love Brittany as much as I do.

 Its natural wonders

+Brittany also boasts a number of islands, each more beautiful than the last.
+If you have the time and opportunity, I really recommend you visit them.
 The island of Bréhat in spring is absolutely sublime.
 Saint Cado will be your favorite at sunset, I can promise you that.
 Belle ile en Mer also has a lot to offer, including numerous viewpoints.
-I recommend the one at Pointe des Poulains.
-It also boasts an attractive marina.
+I recommend Pointe des Poulains.
+It also has a very pretty marina.
 But my all-time favorite, the one I really want to share with you, is the Glénan Archipelago.
 It’s like being in Polynesia.
-The water is also turquoise!
-The archipelago is just an hour’s boat ride from the coast, and various departures from different towns are possible.
+The water is just as turquoise!
+The archipelago is just an hour’s boat ride from the coast, and there are various departures from different towns.

 Its magic